mmick66/KDDragAndDropCollectionView/README.md

 Video Demo: [Here](https://d2p1e9awn3tn6.cloudfront.net/mJEJDs5J9X.mp4)

-### Tutorial

-If you want to dig deeper into the logic that was followed, a full tutorial can be found here](http://karmadust.com/drag-and-drop-between-uicollectionviews/).

 ### Quick Guide

 The only responsibility of the user code is to manage the data that the collection view cells are representing.
 The data source of the collection views must implement